Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: SPH (in more details)

 where $W_{ij} = W(|\bm r_i - \bm r_j|, h)$.
 However, in this form the momentum equation $d_t \bm v = - \frac{1}{\rho}\nabla_{\bm r} P$ does not conserve linear and angular momentum \cite{monaghan1992}.
 To improve this, a symmetrization is often done to the pressure gradient term by rewriting $\frac{\nabla_{\bm r} P}{\rho} = \partial_{\bm r} \left( \frac{P}{\rho} \right) + \frac{P}{\rho^2} \nabla_{\bm r} \rho$.
 This results in a momentum equation for particle $i$ discretized as

-which produces a symmetric central force between pairs of particles and as a result linear and angular momentum are conserved \cite{monaghan1992}.
+which produces a symmetric central force between pairs of particles and as a result linear and angular momentum are conserved \cite{monaghan1992}, however is not invariant to changes in background pressure $p_0$.
 Next, including an artificial viscosity term and external forcing, the full set of ODEs approximating PDEs governing fluid motion (namely Euler's equations with an added artificial viscosity $\Pi$) is

 {In this work, we start by using the weakly compressible formulation by assuming a barotropic fluid, where equation of state (EoS) is given by}

 {as in \cite{monaghan12}, where $\rho_0$ is the initial reference density, and $\gamma = 7$ is used.
 In future work, we plan on including the energy equation to extend these methods for highly compressible applications.}\\